ruthlennonatu/marvel22/README.md

 # Tenants of Design
-Dedication to clean, secure, performant and self documented code
-    code Frameworks used
-    code coverage tool used
-    Secure code: Regex for cleansing and validation, Named queries and database triggers performance testing tool to be used
-Documentation / code commenting (javadoc)/seperate branch
-Datastore for persistence
 The code framework to be used will be Java, we will be programming using the app IntelliJ

 # Testing: